samuelajala01/samuelajala01/README.md

 - ### 👯 Ready to collaborate on Web projects

-- ### 🤔 I’m looking for help with getting an internship...
+- ### 🤔 I’m looking for help with getting an internship or a job...

 - ### 💬 Ask me about Web dev and Embedded Systems